End of US highway 421 |

 |

-In about 1950, US 421 was extended north through Kentucky, with a temporary endpoint at the Indiana stateline in Milton.
-But already by the next year US 421 had been extended across the Ohio River and all the way up to Michigan City.
+In 1949, US 421 was extended north through Kentucky, with a temporary endpoint at Madison IN.
+But already by the next year US 421 had been extended all the way up to Michigan City.
 These photos were taken looking north on Franklin Street, approaching its junction with US 20:

 Franklin continues ahead into downtown, and originally the US 421 designation also extended ahead along Franklin.
 In 1975 INDOT obtained AASHTO approval to truncate US 421 to its junction with US 20; here is the agenda item from their meeting in November of that year...